0xWOLAND/website/src/content/blog/zcash-part-1.md

 Where Monero's privacy degrades as the network grows—due to increasing chain bloat, repeated decoy reuse, and compounding intersection attacks—Tachyon pushes Zcash in the opposite direction: greater usage yields greater efficiency/security.
 In effect, Monero's scale is a liability, while Zcash's scale becomes a strength.
 Tachyon turns what is traditionally a privacy trade-off into a privacy advantage.

 For the full technical breakdown, check out Sean's blog on [Project Tachyon](https://seanbowe.com/blog/tachyon-scaling-zcash-oblivious-synchronization/).
-In the next blogs, we'll walk through a toy implementation of the accumulator from Project Tachyon from zero!
+In the next couple of blogs, we'll walk through a toy implementation of the accumulator from Project Tachyon from zero!